sentimony/sentimony-jekyll/_posts/releases/2017-03-02-zymosis-insight.md

 mastered_by: <a href='https://www.facebook.com/onedaymasteringstudio' target='_blank'>One Day Mastering Studio</a>
 ---

-Sentimony Records proud to presents «Insight» - new Zymosis album.
+Sentimony Records team proud to presents «Insight» - new Zymosis full-length album.

 Have a nice trip!